overview/overview-upload-directory/README.rst

 If you browse to the document set and add ``field1`` and ``field2`` fields, you will see the values from the CSV.

+You can use `--local-file-field` instead of `--url-field` to use a field containing paths on your filesystem.

 API usage
 =========